lucide007/Master-degree-internship/README.md

 **About the project**

 During my internship in a team studying chronobiology, one of my tasks was to set up a workflow for analyzing RNA-seq data from time-series experiments.
-To achieve this, I relied on the documentation provided by the library preparation kit supplier, as well as publications and repositories available in the references.
+To achieve this, I relied on the documentation provided by the library preparation kit supplier (MERCURIUS from ALITHEA GENOMIC), as well as publications and repositories available in the references.

 **Workflow**